neonmik/Wave-Machine-Firmware/README.md

         + Add and test functions for updating parameters, instead of accesing them directly from outside
         + Sample peaking before output - down to the poor implementation of the default C signed/unsigned recasting.

+    + Note Handling:
+        + Added a the bones of a paraphonic filter for Modulation and/or Filter.
+This is currently unstable, but will possibly be used in future pending some UI testing.

     + Hardware files bug fixes:
+        + Added a basic debug test function to test the pots and cycle for LEDs on start up - can currently be accessed by holding down preset/shift while powering up.
         + Create a better abstraction layer between the hardware and the software (synth) - currently theres issues passing hardware avriables to the software variables...
 ADSR/pitch. will also allow for better multicore support

     + Arp functionality bug fixes: